AyorindeTayo/LLM-Chat-Bot-design/README.md

   Type on your terminal, and run the server using this one simple command:

 - Cd to Folder
+- Note, before running the app,  Replace 'YOUR_API_KEY' with your actual OpenAI API key to run the code.
+This setup will enable the model to maintain conversation continuity

+- Running the Server
+  Type on your terminal, and run the server using this one simple command:
 ```
 python gptchatbot.py
 ```